Download Joseph Stalin Worksheets

-Naturally, Stalin encountered resistance, and kulaks (i.e. rich peasants) carried out acts of rebellion against the dictators’ regime by burning their grain and killing their animals in order to avoid handing them over to the government.
-Stalin faced the kulaks by murdering them, by sending them to the Gulags, or to Siberia.
-The state would ensure that farmers would not steal the food destined to the government: ’Marxist brigades searched houses for food; [and] peasants who looked healthy were singled to for intensive searches’ (Hays 2008).
+- Naturally, Stalin encountered resistance, and kulaks (i.e. rich peasants) carried out acts of rebellion against the dictator’s regime by burning their grain and killing their animals in order to avoid handing them over to the government.
+Stalin dealt with the kulaks by murdering them, or by sending them to the Gulags, or to Siberia.
+The state would ensure that farmers would not steal the food destined for the government.

 Second Plan (1933-1937)